scottyeager/info_foundation/src/collaboration/freeflow_collaboration/bonus_token_pool.md

 * Bonus is collected by a point system,
     * Points are given on a quarterly basis
-* We call each point a BonusToken
+* We call each point a BonusToken (will eventually be registered on a blockchain)
 * Goal is to keep it very simple yet as fair as possible

-## Why

-* Promote Teamwork = common goals for everyone
-* A living mechanism (flexibility)
-* Be more fair and easy to manage compared to classic stock option plan.
-* Allow for someone not to be functioning at 200% all the time, maybe some less productive period can & should be possible.

 ## How

 * Everyone can earn points per month
 * Points are calculated as follows

-    * p2p_level x % fulltime x country_index x contribution_level x 1,000
+    * P2PAwareness x % %workingtime x country_index x experience_level

-* The contribution_level is defined by the remuneration committee at hiring but also later on.
+* The experience_level is defined by the remuneration committee at hiring but also later on.

-### contribution_level
+### experience_level

 **The remuneration committee** does not take the following parameters in consideration**